UNITED STATES

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. ☐

-Item 8.01
+Item 8.01 | Other Events. |

-From time to time, IMARA Inc. (the “Company”) conducts meetings with third parties in which the Company utilizes a corporate slide presentation.
-A copy of the Company’s current corporate slide presentation is attached as Exhibit 99.1 to this Current Report on Form 8-K. The attached presentation is incorporated herein by reference.
+From time to time, IMARA Inc. (the Company) conducts meetings with third parties in which the Company utilizes a corporate slide presentation.
+A copy of the Companys current corporate slide presentation is attached as Exhibit 99.1 to this Current Report on Form 8-K. The attached presentation is incorporated herein by reference.

-Financial Statements and Exhibits.
+Item 9.01 | Financial Statements and Exhibits. |

-Exhibit
+Exhibit No. |

-Description
+Description | |

-99.1 Corporate Presentation
+99.1 | Corporate Presentation |

 SIGNATURE